anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

   - Supply chain, procurement and assurance teams can also then use these metrics to more accurately assess the most efficient / best value vendor for each scenario.
 - Better utilization
   - Mapping VNFs to flavours which are properly mapped to IaaS will bring better utilization, than current VNFs expressing variety of instance types as their needs on IaaS.

+## 1.2	Problem Statement
+Analysis of On-Boarding and On-Going Support of ‘i’ in relation to the VNF Challenges - Identified Long-Poles

+## 1.3	Scope
+The scope of this document is illustrated in **Figure 1** below